Kremlin: Buildings

-The existing Kremlin walls and towers were built by Italian masters from 1485 to 1495.
-The irregular triangle of the Kremlin wall encloses an area of 275000 m2.
+The existing Kremlin Wall and Kremlin towers were built by Italian masters from 1485 to 1495.
+The irregular triangle of the Kremlin Wall encloses an area of 275000 m2.
 Its overall length is 2235 m, but the height ranges from 5 to 19 m, depending on the terrain.
 The wall's thickness is between 3.5 and 6.5 m.

 Originally there were eighteen Kremlin towers, but their number increased to twenty in the 17th century.
 All but three of the towers are square in plan.
 The highest tower is the Troitskaya, which was built to its present height of 80 m in 1495.
 Most towers were originally crowned with wooden tents.
 The extant brick tents with strips of colored tiles date to the 1680s.